-- 13. All staff should be aware of systems within their school or college which support safeguarding, and these should be explained to them as part of staff induction.
-This should include the: - child protection policy (which should amongst other things also include the policy and procedures to deal with child-on-child abuse) - behaviour policy (which should include measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying)2 - staff behaviour policy (sometimes called a code of conduct) should amongst other things, include low-level concerns, allegations against staff and whistleblowing - safeguarding response to children who go missing from education, and
+- 11. All staff should be aware of systems within their school or college which support safeguarding, and these should be explained to them as part of staff induction.
+This should include the: - child protection policy (which should amongst other things also include the policy and procedures to deal with child-on-child abuse) - behaviour policy (which should include measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying).3 - staff behaviour policy (sometimes called a code of conduct) should amongst other things, include low-level concerns, allegations against staff and whistleblowing

-1 Detailed information on early help can be found in Chapter 1 of Working Together to Safeguard Children.
-2 The Teachers' Standards apply to: trainees working towards QTS; all teachers completing their statutory induction period (newly qualified teachers [NQTs]); and teachers in maintained schools, including maintained special schools, who are subject to the Education (School Teachers' Appraisal) (England) Regulations 2012.
+2 The 'Teachers' Standards apply to: trainees working towards QTS; all teachers completing their statutory induction period (newly qualified teachers [NQTs]); and teachers in maintained schools, including maintained special schools, who are subject to the Education (School Teachers' Appraisal) (England) Regulations 2012.

-2 All schools are required to have a behaviour policy (full details are here).
-If a college or chooses to have a behaviour policy it should be provided to staff as described above.
+3 All schools are required to have a behaviour policy (full details are here).
+If a college chooses to have a behaviour policy it should be provided to staff as described above.

-role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies).
+- safeguarding response to children who are absent from education, particularly on repeat occasions and/or prolonged periods - role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies)